kyma-project/lifecycle-manager/docs/developer-tutorials/local-test-setup.md

 ### Verify logs

-1. By watching the `skr-webhook` deployment's logs, verify that the KCP request is sent successfully:
+1. By watching the `skr-webhook` deployment logs, verify if the KCP request is sent successfully:

     ```log
     1.6711877286771238e+09    INFO    skr-webhook    Kyma UPDATE validated from webhook